-This is especially important in states that have expanded Medicaid, for people with incomes that hover around the 138 percent of federal poverty level (FPL) threshold for Medicaid/QHP subsidy eligibility.
+This is especially important in states that have expanded Medicaid, for people with incomes that hover around the 138% of federal poverty level (FPL) threshold for Medicaid/QHP subsidy eligibility.
 If your income ends up being just slightly above the Medicaid eligibility limit, you’ll qualify for a significant premium tax credit (and cost-sharing subsidies) to help you purchase a private plan in the exchange, instead of Medicaid.
 And those tax credits are larger than usual in 2021 and 2022, thanks to the American Rescue Plan.

-But if you wait until after open enrollment ends because you believe that your income makes you eligible for Medicaid – and then it turns out that you’re slightly over the limit – you will not be able to enroll in a subsidized exchange plan until the 2017 open enrollment period begins in late 2016 (unless you have a qualifying event, but most qualifying events require that you already had coverage in place prior to the event, and are designed to change or replace coverage, rather than newly obtain coverage).
+But if you wait until after open enrollment ends because you believe that your income makes you eligible for Medicaid – and then it turns out that you’re slightly over the limit – you will not be able to get covered by a subsidized exchange plan until the following year (unless you have a qualifying event, but most qualifying events require that you already had coverage in place prior to the event, and are designed to change or replace coverage, rather than newly obtain coverage).

-If you’re in a state that has not expanded Medicaid, exchange subsidy eligibility begins at 100 percent of federal poverty level.
-Contact the exchange or a navigator in your area to see if you’re eligible for subsidies – again, you must do this by January 31 at the latest!
+If you’re in a state that has not expanded Medicaid, exchange subsidy eligibility begins at 100% of federal poverty level.
+Contact the exchange or a navigator in your area to see if you’re eligible for subsidies – again, you must do this by the end of open enrollment.

 If you’re definitely eligible for Medicaid rather than an exchange subsidy, you’ll know for certain once you begin the enrollment process through the exchange.
 And the sooner you enroll in Medicaid, the sooner you’ll have the peace of mind that comes with being insured.